Tom Bosley: Endorsements

 From the 1950s through the 1990s, Bosley appeared in numerous television commercials including Studebaker automobiles (1956), and Glad sandwich and garbage bags.
 He appeared in radio commercials for the new Saturn car company, a "different kind of car company," in 1990.
 Later in life, he was the television spokesman for SMC (Specialty Merchandise Corporation), a national wholesaler and drop shipper.

 Bosley was a spokesman for YES Entertainment Network, Inc., a fraudulent internet firm scheme that defrauded $13 million from investors around the country in the late 1990s.

-Death
+Personal Life and Death

+Tom Bosley's first wife, Jean Eliot, died in 1978.
+They had 1 daughter, Amy.
+Bosley married Patricia Carr in 1980.
+Amy married Matthew Baer, son of Richard Baer.
+Amy is a successful producer, graduating from Georgetown University Law School.
+She works at Artists' Equity film studio.
 Bosley died from complications of a staphylococcal infection on October 19, 2010, at a hospital in Rancho Mirage, California, near his home in Palm Springs, California.
-His agent, Sheryl Abrams, said Bosley, a longtime smoker, had been battling lung cancer.
-He was survived by his wife, former actress Patricia Carr, and daughter Amy Bosley Baer, who married Matthew Baer, son of Richard Baer.
+His agent, Sheryl Abrams, said Bosley, a longtime smoker, had lung cancer.
+He is survived by his wife Patricia and daughter Amy.